 Mean score of companies in the Beverage Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Starbucks reported total carbon emissions of approximately 13,254,840,000 kg CO2e, with Scope 1 emissions at about 395,666,000 kg CO2e, Scope 2 emissions (market-based) at approximately 319,058,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 12,540,117,000 kg CO2e.
-The previous year, 2023, saw total emissions of about 13,118,945,000 kg CO2e, indicating a slight increase in emissions year-on-year.
+This represents a slight increase from 2023, where total emissions were about 13,118,945,000 kg CO2e.
 Starbucks has set ambitious climate commitments, aiming for a 50% absolute reduction in greenhouse gas emissions across all scopes (1, 2, and 3) by 2030, using 2019 as the baseline year.
-This target is part of their broader commitment to achieving net zero emissions by 2050, as outlined in their participation in the Transform to Net Zero initiative, which they joined as a founding member in July 2020.
-The company’s emissions data is sourced directly from Starbucks Corporation, with no cascaded data from parent organizations.
-Starbucks is actively working towards these targets, aligning with industry standards for climate action and sustainability.
+This target is part of their participation in the Science Based Targets initiative (SBTi) and aligns with their long-term goal of achieving net zero emissions by 2050.
+The company joined the Transform to Net Zero initiative in July 2020, reinforcing its commitment to a sustainable future.
+The breakdown of emissions in 2024 highlights the substantial impact of Scope 3 emissions, which account for the majority of their carbon footprint, primarily from purchased goods and services, and upstream transportation and distribution.
+Starbucks is actively working to address these emissions through various initiatives and partnerships aimed at reducing their overall environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents